-The DAM contains both a dynamic part—with definitions for actors and the use cases they participate in—and a static part—illustrating the structure of the concepts used in those use cases.
+The DAM contains of both a dynamic part—with definitions for actors and the use cases they participate in—and a static part—illustrating the structure of the concepts used in those use cases.
 The use cases are abstracted from a set of concrete scenarios identified by domain experts.

+Requirements

+These are the key requirements the Health Concern is designed to support:

+Provide a way to indicate which things are of concern.
+The Health Concern concept allows people to indicate which facts are actually of concern (e.g., a “Problem List” for physicians) and should be evident to care providers and other care team members.

+Support different persons’ and roles’ perspectives.
+Different users will have different needs and expectations regarding what is actually of concern.

+Maintain a traceable record of a concern, for understanding, as the concern evolves.
+As providers investigate health issues, their understanding of the underlying problem often changes.
+However, it is sometimes important to be able to understand that today’s diagnosis is the same problem that initially presented as something else--pneumonia as the flu, or gastritis as chest pain.
+This ability is especially important when reconciling data across organizations.

+Associate events with concerns in order to provide a consolidated view of a concern.
+The ability to assign specific data to a concern will allow a user to see the information associated with a concern without having to sort through extraneous data.
+Some systems may be able to perform these assignments by rule (e.g., observations ordered in the context of caring for a particular concern), but the ability to assert a relationship is fundamental.

-Health Concern – The Clinical Perspective
+Characteristics of a Health Concern

-A health concern is a health related matter that is of interest, importance or worry to someone.
-This may be the patient, the patient's family or a patient's healthcare provider.
+A health concern is a health-related matter that is of interest, importance or worry to someone whether it be the patient, a member of the patient's family, or a healthcare provider.

-Health concerns are volitional and intentional.
-They represent the conscious deliberation and determination by an individual (provider or patient/patient family member) or a group that a specific health condition or issue may require monitoring and intervention at certain point in time (now and/or future).
-The intent is then manifested as the creation and monitoring of a health concern.
-This intent also differentiates the concern(s) in question from simply noting a condition in the patient’s health record.
-The concern is broader than simply noting that the condition exists because it's focus is on the ongoing nature of the condition and the additional monitoring and follow up that is required to manage that condition.
+Deciding that something is a health concern is volitional and intentional.
+It represents the determination by an individual that a specific health condition, or issue, is of interest, important to document, and may require monitoring and intervention.

-Health concerns represent variations from a desired health status or a condition that place the patient at risk for an undesirable health status, and thus may need management or attention.
+Health concerns may represent variations from a desired health status or a condition or situation that place the patient at risk for an undesirable health status, and thus may need management or attention.
 A pregnancy is an example of a condition which may or may not be desired in and of itself, but at minimum requires management because it places special risks on the patient and fetus that could create an undesirable outcome if not properly managed.
-Health concerns are not always biologic in nature.
-Variations in social factors, family dynamics or relationships (e.g. loss of family members, domestic violence), economic stress, etc, may be identified as health concerns.
+Health concerns are not always biological in nature, social factors, family dynamics or relationships (e.g., loss of family members, domestic violence), economic stress, risks, etc., may be identified as health concerns.

-A health concern is identified from the perspective of a person or group.
-This may be:

-The patient.

-A family member or care giver.

-A provider such as a physician, surgeon, physical therapist, respiratory therapist, nutritionist, health educator, social worker, etc.

-A group of providers or care givers that share a particular perspective of that concern such as orthopedic surgeons, or ‘the family’.
+We also observe some implications of this concept.

-Health concerns could be initiated by different persons in different systems without knowing about each other.
-Therefore there is no conclusive ownership of health concerns.
-The existence of other health concerns becomes apparent when information is exchanged.
-Also, although concerns may be related, the concern of one individual may or may not be the same granularity, certainty, or importance to another individual.
+Health concerns can be created by different persons in different systems without knowing about each other.
+Therefore, the ability to aggregate and reconcile concerns is desirable, although the concerns of one person may differ in relevance, granularity, or certainty compared to those of another.
+Ownership of a health concern is often a policy matter within an institution.